-From Admissions in December 2014 for entry in October 2015, the Faculty of Medieval and Modern Languages welcomes applications for German at all levels.
+The Faculty of Medieval and Modern Languages welcomes applications for German at all levels.
 Find out more here.

 Oxford has one of the oldest, largest and most active departments of German in the country, with an excellent record in teaching and research, an intake of about 120 undergraduates a year, and a strong and flourishing graduate presence.

 With 17 full-time members of staff and a wide range of expertise between them, the department is able to offer an unusually challenging and diverse course at both undergraduate and graduate level.

 German is spoken as a first language by approximately 100 million people, and is widely used as a second language, especially in Eastern Europe.Germany is the UK’s most important trading partner and remains the powerhouse of the European Union; contacts with Germany are of ever-increasing importance for the governments, businesses and citizens of the new Europe.

 The culture of the German-speaking countries is exceptionally rich and vibrant.
 18% of the books published worldwide each year are in German.
 German-speaking writers, thinkers and artists have long been and continue to be at the forefront of intellectual life.

 A knowledge of the German language and German culture is both personally enriching and a valuable, and highly marketable, asset in a wide range of careers.
 To find out more, click on one of the options to the left.